Massachusetts Institute of Technology

 Profile picture

-Essay by Elaine
+Essay by Brian

 Prompt: Describe the world you come from (for example, your family, school, community, city, or town).
 How has that world shaped your dreams and aspirations?